 Some of our Seattle Institute graduates return to NPH and begin working for us immediately.
 Other Seattle Institute alumnae can be found pursuing university degrees in areas such as social work, international business, psychology, and education.
 Others are working in their communities, raising children, and finding unique and creative ways to share their love and knowledge with others wherever they are.
 Wherever they end up, our hope is always that they will remain part of our NPH family and live out Father Wasson’s vision of his grown children caring for future generations of children in need.
 At the Seattle Institute, we understand they are many ways to do that and embrace walking with our alumni as they find their unique way in this big NPH family.

 Class of 2019 – 2020

 “Earlier in 2019, I graduated from university with a degree in Sustainable Tourism.
 I am from the Island of Ometepe, which led me to finding my cause in protecting the environment and educating others on how they can as well.
 I am excited to be in Seattle because I want to grow spiritually and professionally, and get to know a new culture, language and people.
-Being part of this program is the best thing that has happened to me this year.”
+Being part of this program is the best thing that

 “I am in my third year studying in university to be an English teacher so that I can better support and teach my brothers and sisters at NPH, and provide them with new tools to practice their English.
 I am excited to be part of the Seattle program because it’s an incredible opportunity to improve my skills, meet new people and learn from another culture.
 It fills with me with great pride to share my NPH experience and represent my country while I am there.”